Bojidarist/lutris-installers/godswar/README.md

 2. In the "Game info" tab you can set the banner and icon.

 ## Known issues:
-- Some buttons in the patcher are be broken.
+- Some buttons in the patcher are broken.
 - On first log in the game may have trouble connecting to the server.
 To fix this try restarting the game.